Samih-codes/Intermediate_Python_Projects/Quiz_Game/README.md

 # Concepts Learned
 - Class creation in Python
 - Attributes, class constructors and the init() function
-- Adding Methods to a class
+- Adding methods to a class